Checks if the application has execute permissions for the given path.

 The string content to write to the file.

-if the operation fails.
+Returns null if the operation fails.

 Defines a static-like interface for synchronous file system operations.
 This interface provides a direct way to interact with the file system from a sandboxed environment, like a WebView.
 All operations are synchronous and will block execution until they complete.
 It serves as a factory for creating FileSystemInstance objects and for performing operations on paths directly.